Textron earnings soar past Wall Street target

 At Wednesday's close, Textron shares had risen about 24 percent so far this year, greatly outpacing the 8 percent rise of the broad Standard & Poor's 500 index .SPX.

-(Reporting by Scott Malone in Boston; Editing by Lisa Von Ahn, Gerald E. McCormick, Dave Zimmerman)
+(Reporting by Scott Malone in Boston; Editing by Lisa Von Ahn and Gerald E. McCormick)